lammps/lammps/doc/src/compute_ave_sphere_atom.rst

    interactions between atoms in the same bond, angle, or dihedral.
 This is the default setting for the :doc:`special_bonds <special_bonds>` command, and means those pairwise interactions do not appear in the neighbor list.
-Because this fix uses the neighbor list, it also means those pairs will not be included in the order parameter.
+Because this compute uses the neighbor list, it also means those pairs will not be included in the order parameter.
 This difficulty can be circumvented by writing a dump file, and using the :doc:`rerun <rerun>` command to compute the order parameter for